Azure/AppService/_posts/2024-9-17-How-to-pull-from-ACR-with-Managed-Identity-using-Windows-containers.md

     - windows containers
 ---

 Managed identities offer a way to secure communications between Azure resources without having to manage any credentials.
-The following are the steps to enable system-assigned identity when pulling from Azure Container Registry (ACR) with the use of a Windows container application.
+The following are the steps to enable **system-assigned** identity when pulling from Azure Container Registry (ACR) with the use of a Windows container application.

 ### Prerequisites

-1. [Azure CLI version](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) ≥ 6.XX to configure your resources.
+1. [Azure CLI version](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (version 2.6.3 or above) to configure your resources.
 If you don't want to install the Azure CLI locally, you can use the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/classic?tabs=azurecli)
 2. A containerized .NET web app published to Azure Container Registry

 ### Assign an identity to your app

-Using the `az cli` commands below, assign the system-assigned identity to your application.
+Using the `az` commands below, assign the system-assigned identity to your application.
 You will need the following information:

-1. Resource group name: <groupName>
+1. Resource group name: "groupName"
-2. Web app name: <appName>
+2. Web app name: "appName"

 ```powershell
 az webapp create --resource-group <groupName> --name <appName> --container-image-name myacr.azurecr.io/myimage:mytag --assign-identity [system] --acr-use-identity --acr-identity [system]